 While car accidents are dangerous for everyone, children are particularly vulnerable to suffering injuries in the event of a collision.
-From texting behind the wheel to improperly installing a car seat, there are countless mistakes that can lead to serious accident-related injuries.
+From texting behind the wheel to improperly installing a car seat, countless mistakes can lead to serious accident-related injuries.

 Dogs are unpredictable, and even the most well-trained dog can injure a child in an unprovoked attack.
 For this reason, dog owners who are watching children must be careful to ensure that the children are adequately protected against the risk of a harmful dog bite.

-During field trips to museums, zoos, amusement parks, and other venues, teachers and parent volunteers must provide constant supervision in order to protect students from a broad range of potentially-dangerous situations.
+During field trips to museums, zoos, amusement parks, and other venues, teachers and parent volunteers must provide constant supervision to protect students from a broad range of potentially dangerous situations.

 From playground collisions to slips on recently-cleaned tile floors, many types of accidents at school can (and should) be avoided with adequate supervision.
 When teachers, administrators, and other school staff fall short of meeting their obligations, parents can take legal action against the school itself.

 School bus accidents can potentially support a variety of legal claims, including claims for child neglect.
 Once again, in most cases, the parents’ legal recourse will be to file a lawsuit against the school (rather than the bus driver).